C4ptainCrunch/thesis/source/index.rst

 Basic MCTS, during the tree policy, chooses a child at random even if the child is likely to have a low estimated value and thus a low probability to be played during a real game.
 We can instead treat the choice of a child as a multi-armed bandit problem: picking a child that has a high value is analogous to picking a slot machine that has a high reward probability.

-When considering the selection phase as a multi-armed bandit, attention has to be given to the fact that the bandits are not stationary: as the estimated value of a node depends not only on the estimated value of its children but also on the amount of times these children have been sampled themselves, the mean value of a bandit will change over time as its children are not sampled uniformly over time.
+When considering the selection phase as a multi-armed bandit, attention has to be given to the fact that the bandits are not stationary: as the estimated value of a node depends not only on the estimated value of its children but also on the number of times these children have been sampled themselves, the mean value of a bandit will change over time as its children are not sampled uniformly over time.

 One popular solution to the multi-armed bandit problem is *Upper Confidence Bounds* (UCB).
 This method was adapted to MCTS by  :cite:`kocsis2006bandit` and named *Upper Confidence Bounds for Trees* (UCT) algorithm.
-The breakthough of this method was to prove that UCB handles non-stationary bandits without problem and that the estimated value of the nodes converges to the game theoretic value given a sufficient number of samples.
+The breakthrough of this method was to prove that UCB handles non-stationary bandits without problem and that the estimated value of the nodes converges to the game theoretic value given a sufficient number of samples.

 UCT adapts UCB to MCTS and gives us the following formula for the upper confidence bound for each node: